multani/z3c.testsetup/src/z3c/testsetup/README.txt

     If you want to register special globals for functional doctest or unit doctests only, then you can use the `fglobs` and/or `uglobs` keyword respectively.
-These keywords replace any `globs` value.
+These keywords replace any `globs` value for the respective kind of tests.

+    For more extensive examples see ``testrunner.txt``.

 - `setup`: